 MDRS predicts the number of clients who will receive services to grow by 66% in five years.
-MDRS projects that 16,345 clients are to be served in FY2021; 19,282 clients to be served in FY 2022; and 22,747 clients to be served in FY 2023.
+MDRS projects that 13,855 clients will be served in FY 2020; 16,345 clients to be served in FY2021; 19,282 clients to be served in FY 2022; and 22,747 clients to be served in FY 2023.
 Based on these projections, MDRS is anticipating a need for a 66% increase in counselors to maintain current staffing ratios (102 additional counselors), and then an additional 47 counselors to meet the desired client to counselor ratio of 75 clients per counselor.
-To properly assist counselors with caseloads, a ratio of two counselors to one counselor assistant is ideal.
+In order to properly assist counselors with caseloads, a ratio of 2 counselors to 1 counselor assistant is ideal.
 An additional 68 counselor assistants are needed in five years to meet the desired ratio.
 An added increase of one staff interpreter will also be needed to ensure quality services are provided in a timely manner.